Coward

 Scroll down for full line-up

-There are three Japanese filmmakers and three Spanish directors in the line-up, alongside five French filmmakers.
+There are three Japanese filmmakers and three Spanish directors in the lineup, alongside five French filmmakers.

 Cristian Mungiu, the Palme d’Or-winning Romanian director of 4 Months, 3 Weeks And 2 Days, premieres Fjord, starring Renate Reinsve and Sebastian Stan as religious parents of five children, who move from Romania to a small Norwegian village.
 Neon has pre-bought rights for North America, the UK, Australia and New Zealand.
 Goodfellas is selling.

-Exiled Russian filmmaker Andrey Zvyagintsev last two films (Leviathan, The Loveless) premiered in Cannes and he returns this year with his first feature since 2017, Minotaur.
+Exiled Russian filmmaker Andrey Zvyagintsev’s last two films (Leviathan, The Loveless) premiered at Cannes and he returns this year with his first feature since 2017, Minotaur.
 The film, which shot in Latvia, is a political fable about a Russian businessman confronting crisis and trauma in his professional and personal life.
 Sold by mk2, Mubi has already bought rights in North America, UK, Ireland, Germany, Austria and Latin America.

-Ira Sachs, whose Frankie played in Competition in 2019, returns with The Man I Love, set in 1980s New York and billed as “a musical fantasia of a city under duress” when AIDS is wreaking havoc, staring Rami Malek, Tom Sturridge, Luther Ford, Rebecca Hall and Ebon Moss-Bachrach.
+Ira Sachs, whose Frankie played in Competition in 2019, returns with The Man I Love, set in 1980s New York and billed as “a musical fantasia of a city under duress” when AIDS is wreaking havoc, starring Rami Malek, Tom Sturridge, Luther Ford, Rebecca Hall and Ebon Moss-Bachrach.
 Sachs is the only US filmmaker in Competition so far.

-Spanish titles
+Spanish and Japanese titles

 From Spain, Rodrigo Sorogoyen comes with The Beloved (El Ser Querido), starring Javier Bardem as a celebrated filmmaker shooting a 1930s‑set drama in the Sahara desert who is reunited with his daughter, a struggling actress.
 The director’s previous features include 2022 Cannes Premiere title The Beasts, which went on to win nine of Spain’s Goya awards.
 Goodfellas is selling.

-Also from Spain, filmmaking duo Javier Ambrossi and Javier Calvo come with their second feature The Black Ball is a queer-themed story spanning three years in Spanish history: 1932, 1937 and 2017.
+Also from Spain, filmmaking duo Javier Ambrossi and Javier Calvo come with their second feature.
+The Black Ball is a queer-themed story spanning three years in Spanish history: 1932, 1937 and 2017.
 The ensemble cast includes Penélope Cruz, Glenn Close, Lola Dueñas, Miguel Bernardeau, Carlos González and singer-songwriter Guitarricadelafuente in his screen debut.
 Goodfellas is selling.

-Oscar winning Japanese director Ryusuke Hamaguchi, who was previously in Competition with Asako I & II in 2018 and Drive My Car in 2021, returns with All Of A Sudden.
+Oscar winning Japanese director Hamaguchi, who was previously in Competition with Asako I & II in 2018 and Drive My Car in 2021, returns with All Of A Sudden.
 The Japan-France co-production marks Hamaguchi’s first film shot outside Japan and stars Virginie Efira as a woman running a nursing home beset with staff shortages and Tao Okamoto as a stage director battling terminal cancer.

-Promoted to Competition with Gentle Monster is Marie Kreutzer, the Austrian director of Corsage which played in Un Certain Regard.
+Promoted to Competition with Gentle Monster is Kreutzer, the Austrian director of Corsage which played in Un Certain Regard.
 Gentle Monster unites Lea Seydoux and Catherine Deneuve for a drama about a renowned pianist who relocates her family to the countryside and uncovers a life-shattering truth.
 Mk2 is selling.

 French contingent